 Campus life is enhanced by the cultural and social activities in Galveston.
 Galveston Island was once the financial center of the South.
 Today, the city has become a major tourist center with a strong representation of marine and maritime interests.
 College dances have been held in the Ashton Villa Ballroom (a restored 1859 mansion), in the Garten Verein (a restored octagonal dancing pavilion in Kempner Park) and aboard the Elissa and the Colonel.
 The Grand 1894 Opera House, the Lone Star Amphitheater and other local theaters allow TAMUG students involvement in theater events.
 The new Moody Gardens Conference Center boasts the Southwest’s finest 3-D Digital IMAX theater and a unique tropical garden pyramid biome.
 The city has several historical districts, museums and musical groups including the Galveston Symphony Orchestra and the Galveston Beach Band.

 A common trait of all TAMUG students is a desire to work and study amid an ocean environment.
-Enrollment at TAMUG increased from 551 in 1987 to more than 2000 students in 2012.
-Students originate from 49 different states and the District of Columbia.
-Science and engineering majors number 75 percent of the student body; 43 percent are women; about 50 percent reported themselves to have been in the top 20 percent of their high school class.
-Fifty-seven percent plan to pursue a master’s or Ph.D. degree and about 65 percent receive some type of financial aid.
+Our students originate from 42 different states and the District of Columbia.
+Science and engineering majors number 71 percent of the student body; 40 percent are women and about 59 percent receive some type of financial aid.

-Texas A&M University at Galveston houses the Texas A&M Maritime Academy, which is one of six maritime academies in the U.S. preparing graduates for licensing as officers in the American Merchant Marine.
+Texas A&M University Galveston Campus houses the Texas A&M Maritime Academy, which is one of six maritime academies in the U.S. preparing graduates for licensing as officers in the American Merchant Marine.